novalug/novalug_zola/content/meetings/index.md

 Past presentations from meetings can be found [here](@/presentations/_index.md).

+# Dates and Time {#dates}

+Meetings are normally held the third Saturday of the month from 10am to Noon.
+However, times may vary so check the [meeting announcements](#announcements) to be sure.

 # Location {#location}

 Our monthly meetings are held at the offices of [Ridgeline International](https://www.ridgelineintl.com/),